Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: Introduction

 Species introduced into new ecosystems often exhibit boom–bust dynamics \cite{Strayer2017}, characterized by rapid population growth (boom) followed by an abrupt collapse to low abundance (bust).
 These declines are typically driven by negative feedback mechanisms, such as resource depletion \cite{aguilar2025unraveling}, toxin accumulation \cite{Piccardi2019}, or increased pressure from pathogens \cite{Stricker2016} and predators \cite{Keane2002,Carlsson2011}.
 While extensively studied in ecology, these dynamics are of broader interest in physics and nonlinear science because they embody universal features of systems governed by feedbacks, instabilities, and time-lagged responses.

 After a bust, the factors that reduced population densities may gradually weaken—for example, resources are replenished, toxins break down, or pathogen levels fall—creating conditions that allow populations to recover.
 This can lead to consecutive boom-bust events.
 In other cases, however, the cycle occurs only once, shortly after the introduction of a species.
 The outcome may be a stable population at finite density or, alternatively, a complete collapse to extinction (extirpation) \cite{Simberloff2004,Lester2016}.
-The latter scenario— which we call \emph{boom-bust-extirpation} dynamics— is particularly striking because extinction represents an absorbing state: once reached, recovery is impossible without external intervention.
+The latter scenario, which we call \emph{boom-bust-extirpation} dynamics, is particularly striking because extinction represents an absorbing state: once there are no individuals in the system, recovery is impossible without external intervention.
 Understanding the mechanisms driving this irreversible transition is the central focus of this work.

 Deterministic population models can capture growth and collapse, but they fundamentally fail to account for extinction at finite times.
 In these descriptions, the absorbing state is reached only asymptotically in the limit of infinity times.
-Furthermore, in deterministic models, even a vanishingly small population will recover if growth conditions are favorable, contradicting the irreversibility of extinction processes, even in favorable growth conditions.
-A common ecological resolution is to introduce a critical density threshold via positive feedback (strong Allee effect \cite{Courchamp1999}); populations below this threshold inevitably decline toward extinction \cite{MorenoSpiegelberg2025}.
-While effective in some contexts, this mechanism relies on positive feedback and does not address the fundamental role of demographic stochasticity at low densities, where fluctuations—rather than mean-field trends—dominate the dynamics~\cite{Ovaskainen2010,Aguilar_endemic}.
+Furthermore, in deterministic models, even a vanishingly small population will recover if growth conditions are favorable, contradicting the irreversibility of extinction processes where zero population density is reached.
+A common ecological resolution to this limitation is to assume a strong Allee effect.
+The Allee effect describes a positive correlation between population size and mean individual fitness at low abundances.
+Mathematically, this translates into a nonlinear growth rate characterized by positive feedback within small populations.
+When this Allee effect is strong, the system exhibits a critical population density threshold characterized by a net zero growth rate; consequently, populations falling below this critical value inevitably decline toward (though deterministically never reaching) zero, even under optimal environmental conditions \cite{MorenoSpiegelberg2025}.
+While effective in certain contexts, this mechanism relies entirely on explicit positive feedback and fails to address the fundamental role of demographic stochasticity at low densities, where random fluctuations, rather than mean-field trends, dominate the system dynamics \cite{Ovaskainen2010, Aguilar_endemic}.
+While effective in certain contexts, this mechanism relies entirely on explicit positive feedback and fails to address the fundamental role of demographic stochasticity at low densities, where random fluctuations, rather than mean-field trends, dominate the system dynamics \cite{Ovaskainen2010, Aguilar_endemic}.